vpstarweb/formcms/doc/mkdoc/docs/index.md

 Each `Detail Page` is linked to a FormCMS GraphQL query.
 To include comments:
 - Add the `Comments` field to your GraphQL query.
 - The Comments Plugin automatically attaches comment data to the query results.

+### Update Score and Daily Activity

+* Each comment contributes to increasing the record's popularity score.
+* The admin panel displays the daily comment count.